 “I’m a toe captain, I make sure the toe is in good shape I look up the person’s (toe owner) name and date,” he says.

 Terry has willed his own toes for later use but he’s worried about how long this one will last.
 Most toes last about four years.
-Anyone like to donate a toe?

 Gazing at the blackened, slimy toe, I can’t imagine how any sane person would let it near their lips, let alone down their throats, but Captain Terry assures me that it’s purely an exercise in mental fortitude.

 “Don’t worry, the toe has been mummified,” he says.
 “There’s no taste and no odour.
 All you have to do is get past the appearance.”
 Right.

 In the Downtown Hotel bar, the line of willing participants snakes from the table (where the sourtoe ritual commences) to outside the door of the hotel.

-A bearded, flaxen-haired bartender organizes a stack of certificates that proclaims the owner as part of the elite Sourtoe Cocktail Club (100,000 members and counting).
+A bearded, flaxen-haired bartender organizes a stack of certificates that proclaims the owner as a part of the elite Sourtoe Cocktail Club (100,000 members and counting).

-He places the shriveled toe in the center of the table, on a silver platter filled with salt.
+He places the shrivelled toe in the centre of the table, on a silver platter filled with salt.